haddadi/haddadi.github.io/about.md

 ### News
+Jan 2017:We are hiring a [Research Associate on Data mining, Analytics, Privacy Protocols and Machine Learning on the Databox Project](https://www.imperial.ac.uk/jobs/description/ENG00170/research-associate){:target="_blank"} at Imperial College London (Fixed Term for 14 months, closes 19th Feb 2018).

 Dec 2017: We have received a [Microsoft Azure Research Award](http://azure4research.com/){:target="_blank"} to support our Machine Learning research for the Databox project.

 Dec 2017: Katrin Hänsel's [paper](https://haddadi.github.io/papers/CHI2018sensing.pdf){:target="_blank"} has been accepted to ACM CHI 2018!
 Congrats Katrin.